 Receiving a lawsuit from a debt collection agency threatening a judgment against you, or a notice that your wages are being garnished, is frightening.
-Questions arise: How do you defend against a debt collection lawsuit?
+Questions arise: How do you defend against debt lawsuits and fight wage garnishment?
 How much of your hard earned money can a creditor take from earnings?
 Is there any way to stop a wage garnishment or bank levy?
 How do consumers fight back?

 Garnishment and Collection Lawsuit Help: Knowledge is Power

 Creditors, like everyone else, have certain rights, and they have attorneys working hard to help them collect your money.
 Individuals usually do not have the knowledge or resources to combat their strategies, and may end up paying much more than necessary to settle their debts.
 When an individual owes money to a creditor and cannot pay, the creditor usually seeks relief from the court system.
 After filing a debt collection lawsuit, the creditor can seek several methods of repayment.

 Debt collection lawsuits do not have to end with a judgment entered against you and your wages garnished; sometimes a creditor will settle the case for less than the face amount in order to save on legal fees.
 However, with the new, stricter bankruptcy laws, creditors tend to seek the full amount and will sometimes refuse to work with individuals to find solutions for repayment.
 If the individual cannot or will not pay the full amount immediately, a wage garnishment may result.